Kennedys Law

 Kennedys Law LLP is an international law firm headquartered in London.
 The firm merged with American law firm Carroll McNulty & Kull (CMK) in 2017.

-Kennedys claims specialisms in "insurance and reinsurance, aviation, banking and finance, construction and engineering, healthcare, life sciences, marine, public sector, rail, real estate, retail, shipping and international trade, sport and leisure, transport and logistics and travel and tourism".
+A global corporate law firm, Kennedys specialises in litigation and dispute resolution.

-In 2024/25, the firm's global revenue was £428million (US $551 million) an increase of 13% from the previous financial year.
-The firm announced in November 2024 that Meg Catalano had been appointed Global Managing Partner and Eric Hiller would be replacing her as US managing partner.
+In 2024/25, the firm's revenue was £428million (US $551 million) an increase of 13% from the previous financial year.
+The firm announced in November 2024 that Meg Catalano had been appointed global managing partner and Eric Hiller would be replacing her as U.S. managing partner.

-On 18 December 2024 Kennedys announced that John Bruce would be the firm's next Senior Partner replacing Nick Thomas who had been in that role for 27 years.

-He takes on the role having previously led the firm’s global Financial Lines practice, and is a member of the firm’s Executive Group.
+On 18 December 2024 Kennedys announced that John Bruce would be the firm's next senior partner, replacing Nick Thomas who had been in that role for 27 years, after having previously led the firm's global financial lines practice, and is a member of its executive group.

 History

+Kennedys was founded in London in 1899 by British solicitor Charles Kennedy, who had qualified as a lawyer Australia.

-Founder Charles Kennedy was part of several partnerships: Kennedy, Danvers & Co; C. Frederick Kennedy & Co; Kennedy Lindo & Co; and Kennedy Genese & Co.
+Founder Kennedy was part of several partnerships: Kennedy, Danvers & Co; C. Frederick Kennedy & Co; Kennedy Lindo & Co; and Kennedy Genese & Co.

+The firm began expanding internationally in 2000, opening offices in Auckland and Hong Kong, then, later in Singapore.
+It merged with Danish law firm Advokatfirmaet Erritzøe in 2016, and formed associations with law firms Kogstad Lunde & Co in Norway, and Advokatfirman NorelidHolm in Sweden.

+In 2026, the firm formed a strategic partnership with Spellbook generative legal AI platform.